How can I help my alcoholic partner?

 Finally, the fourth is Pleading.
 You have tried everything you know and nothing has worked so now you have only one strategy left that is to plead.
 What we mean is trying to get your drinker to recognize the deep feelings of hurt or pain you are experiencing.

 Unfortunately, as you probably already know, none of these strategies have the effect that you hoped for.
-Indeed, they may actually make things worse.
+Indeed, instead of helping the alcoholic change they may actually make things worse.
 The problem is that the drinker tends to drink to reduce negative emotions and unfortunately all of these strategies increase feelings of shame, resentment, guilt and anger in the drinker.
 So instead we advocate a different approach, an approach that we call LOVE.

 In our LOVE approach we have incorporated the research findings into a program to help you and your drinker move towards successful and sustainable change.
 For this to happen, you will need to stop doing some of the things that don’t help change and start doing some things that will promote change.
 As we said already “Nothing changes until something changes”.
-And, to begin the process, you will need to be the person that changes.
+And, to begin the process of helping your alcoholic, you will need to be the person that changes.
 LOVE is an acronym of Letting things happen, Optimising your time together, Valuing your drinker and Encouraging change.

 Often partners of drinkers will protect them from the negatives of their drinking, clearing up after them, making sure they are fed, safe and comfortable.
 Drinkers, like all of us, tend to learn not to do things because of the negative consequences.
 If they are not experiencing those negative consequences, then they don’t learn.
 Hard as it may seem, you need to let the negatives happen.
 The only concession is to make sure that they are safe from harm.